team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 ![evaluation_results](img/frame_selection/evaluation_results_table.png)

 ## Future Scope
-Although, our current results are pretty reasonable given the time constraints of this project, there is lot of scope for improvement.
+Although our current results are pretty reasonable given the time constraints of this project, there is a lot of scope for improvement.
 One particular approach that we want to explore in the future is to train a network that learns to synthesize video frames by flowing pixel values from existing ones instead of hallucinating pixel values directly.
 We expect the above approach to improve our results significantly and could also be a potential solution to overcome blurriness in our predicted frames.

 We also plan to extend the above project to be able to make predictions on much longer frame sequences in the range of 32 to 64 frames from the 4 frames that we predict currently.
 Also, the UCF-101 dataset that we use for this work, contains videos across multiple domains which makes this a very difficult task.
 We expect our results to be much better on very specific problems like autonomous driving using single domain datasets like [Kitti](http://www.cvlibs.net/datasets/kitti/).

 ## Summary & Conclusion
-We presented 3 different models to predict next video frames given an input sequence of frames namely seq2seq model, autoencoder model and multi-scale architecture model.
-We observed that the multi scale model produces the best results in terms of both capturing the motion as well as preventing blurriness.
+We presented 3 different models to predict next video frames given an input sequence of frames namely seq2seq model, autoencoder model, and multi-scale architecture model.
+We observed that the multi-scale model produces the best results in terms of both capturing the motion as well as preventing blurriness.

 We also tried gradient discriminator loss (GDL) as our loss function instead of the general L2 loss used in existing work on this problem.